jekyll/jekyll/_docs/configuration.md

 Jekyll will apply all of the configuration settings you specify in the `defaults` section of your `_config.yml` file.
 However, you can choose to override settings from other scope/values pair by specifying a more specific path for the scope.

 You can see that in the last example above.
 First, we set the default layout to `my-site`.
 Then, using a more specific path, we set the default layout for files in the `projects/` path to `project`.
-This can be done with any value that you would set in the page or post front-matter.
+This can be done with any value that you would set in the page or post front matter.

 Finally, if you set defaults in the site configuration by adding a `defaults` section to your `_config.yml` file, you can override those settings in a post or page file.
-All you need to do is specify the settings in the post or page front-matter.
+All you need to do is specify the settings in the post or page front matter.
 For example:

 {% highlight yaml %}
 # In _config.yml